 Most creative writing courses at Yale are offered by the English Department.
 Although it focuses on non-fiction, English 120 offers an excellent introduction, because it highlights two fundamental practices of creative writing courses: close reading for craft and critiquing writing in a workshop setting.
-For descriptions of intermediate and advanced writing courses in the department, see Creative Writing at Yale.
+The English Department has an Introduction to their creative writing program, and you can also read descriptions of intermediate and advanced writing courses in the department.
 Students in the Writing Concentration have the chance to prepare a creative senior project as part of the English Major.
+Finally, you can follow the creative writing program's twitter feed or link up with their facebook page.

 In addition to English Department courses, there are often some creative writing courses offered through the College Seminar Program.